 Technological advancements have affected the global economy in various ways.
-The World Economic Forum highlights the digitisation and integration of value chains, the digitisation of products and service offerings, and digital business models as the main features of the new developments.
-Some key enablers for Tourism sector transformation include scaling up of innovations, namely:
+The World Economic Forum identifies the digitisation and integration of value chains, the digitisation of products and service offerings, and digital business models as the main features of the new developments.
+Some key enablers for tourism sector transformation include scaling up of innovations, namely: Digital economy; Robotics; iCloud; Artificial Intelligence (AI); Virtual Reality (VR) and Omnipresent connectivity (i.e. Wi-Fi and 5G).

-- Digital economy,

-- Robotics,

-- iCloud,

-- Artificial Intelligence (AI),

-- Virtual Reality (VR), and

-- Omnipresent connectivity (i.e. Wi-Fi and 5G).

-These technologies have operated alongside the human value-add to enhance the Tourism product and reinforce the central service philosophy at the heart of Tourism.
-According to the UNWTO, innovation in new technologies can enable new opportunities and support digitally-enabled growth for the sector.
-Areas that can benefit from innovation include travel facilitation, Tourism data, training and skills development, and job creation.
-There are also high-skill job opportunities within the sector by merging information and communication technology (ICT) skills with the understanding of Tourism business models to develop services for the Tourism sector locally and globally.
+These technologies have operated alongside the human value-add to enhance the tourism product and reinforce the central service philosophy at the heart of Tourism.
+According to UN Tourism, innovation in new technologies can enable new opportunities and support digitally-enabled growth for the sector.
+Areas that can benefit from innovation include travel facilitation, tourism data, training and skills development, and job creation.
+There are also high-skills job opportunities within the sector by merging information and communication technology skills with the understanding of tourism business models to develop services for the tourism sector locally and globally.